Consulting

 • Nearshore outsourcing (nearshoring), where outsourcing services are performed from a nearby country,

-• Offshore outsourcing (offshoring), which utilizes truly remote outsourcing destinations often located in entirely different time zones,
+• Offshore outsourcing (offshoring), which utilizes truly remote outsourcing destinations often located in entirely different time zones, like IT outsourcing to India,

 • Hybrid models, such as Maxima Consulting’s global delivery model, where an offshore location can be combined with a local outsourcing team and a nearshore team as needed.